Decree Law No. 20

 institutions or designated nonfinancial businesses and professions.

-effective ultimate control over a legal person or legal arrangement
+ultimate control over a legal person or legal arrangement

 All disposal or use of Funds or proceeds including for example: deposits,